ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 ## What are containers?

 Containers are lightweight and portable environments that package an application and its dependencies.
-Containers enable consistent deployment across different computing platforms.

 - Docker is the most popular implementation.
 - Podman and Apptainer (formerly Singularity) are others.

 ::: {.notes}

+Containers enable consistent deployment across different computing platforms.
+If your application was built and tested on some old Debian stable version, you would be able to "containerize" it, and run it on a new Ubuntu machine, or even macOS or Windows hosts -- as long as you have a working container runtime on the target machine.

 We will look at docker here, but the fundamentals are the same.